Saif-Abudalo/saif-abudalo.github.io/_pages/Writeups/Key-Breaker-Qual-JUSTv5.md

 ## <a href="#solve-code">Solve</a>

-Because the server provides a PEM block beginning with <br> `-----BEGIN PRIVATE KEY-----`, it contains the full RSA key material  $n, e, d, p, q, dp, dq$.
+Because the server provides a PEM block beginning with <br> `-----BEGIN PRIVATE KEY-----`, <br>
+it contains the full RSA key material  $n, e, d, p, q, dp, dq$.
 All we need to do is parse the PEM, extract the values of $p$ and $q$, and send them back to the server until we get our flag.

 <p id="solve-code"></p>